scadaperspective/HF-Comms-Research/README.md

 The Callsign and selcall numbers have to be changed to your credentials before use.
 Search NOCALL 123...
 0000 ETC :)

 DON'T CONTACT THE AUTHOR for a copy of the NSP program.
 No correspondence will be entered into with respect to this.
+Refusal may offend.

 Ron